Frequently Asked Questions

 Office and sales positions at UNCW Student Media are posted on the Career Center's SeaWork site.
 To apply for an open position, submit an online application, If you meet the minimum qualifications, you’ll be invited for an interview.
 No prior experience is required (we train), but prior experience certainly helps.

-For editorial coverage, contact our editors directly, as early as possible — two weeks or more in advance is ideal.
-Email works best, whether your announcement is intended for The Seahawk or for TealTV’s Seahawk Central News.
-We welcome tips on news stories too.
+For editorial coverage, contact our editors directly, as early as possible — we recommend two weeks or more in advance.
+Email works best.
+The Seahawk and Seahawk Central News welcome news tips as well.
+Contact information is available here.
+Or call 910-962-3229.

 Contact the editor at the medium in question.
-Current email addresses can be found within the publication’s masthead in print or on the About or Contact page online.
-If you are unable to locate the appropriate editor directly, call our office at 910-962-3229 during business hours.
+Current email addresses can be found within the publication’s masthead in print or here.

 Yes.
 If you are an enrolled junior or senior, you may be eligible to earn up to six credits within your major as an intern with The Seahawk newspaper or UNCW Student Media Sales & Marketing.
 Most of our interns work as writers, photographer, designers or advertising sales consultants.
 Approval by the department of your major is required, and restrictions apply.
 Contact the internship coordinator in the department of your major for details.